This post may contain affiliate links. Please read our disclosure policy.

 Note: Please see recipe card at the bottom for a full list of ingredients with measurements

-How To Make This Creamy Eggnog
+How To Make Eggnog

 Use this section for process shots, alternating between the step and image showing the step.
 Users don’t like seeing process shots cluttering up the recipe card, so include your process shots here.